Aeth-er/Rage_and_ParaSyght/README.md

 <details>
   <summary>ParaSyght Exe</summary>

-1. Click on the green "Code" button and then click on "Download ZIP"
-2. Open the zip file and Extract All Files
+1. Open the zip file and Extract All Files
-3. Click on the directory named ParaSyght and then the folder named ParaSyght Exe
+2. Click on the directory named ParaSyght and then the folder named ParaSyght Exe
-4. Click on then file named `parasyght.exe`
+3. Click on then file named `parasyght.exe`
-5. ParaSyght should boot up.
+4. ParaSyght should boot up.

 * Feel free to DM me on Discord for help.
 My Username is Aether#8160 and this is [My Server](https://discord.gg/6qsuxwRq73)
   </details>